mdn/translated-content/files/ru/web/html/element/input/number/index.md

 > **Предупреждение:** **Important**: Bear in mind that logically you should not be able to enter characters inside a number of input other than numbers.
 There seems to be some disagreement about this among browsers; see [Firefox bug 1398528](https://bugzil.la/1398528).

+> [!NOTE]
-> **Примечание:** It's crucial to remember that a user can tinker with your HTML behind the scenes, so your site _must not_ use simple client-side validation for any security purposes.
+> It's crucial to remember that a user can tinker with your HTML behind the scenes, so your site _must not_ use simple client-side validation for any security purposes.
 You _must_ verify on the server side any transaction in which the provided value may have any security implications of any kind.

 Mobile browsers further help with the user experience by showing a special keyboard more suited for entering numbers when the user tries to enter a value.
 The following screenshot is taken from Firefox for Android: